Wodan58/joy1/doc/JOYimplJOY.md

 CORRECT_NOT_FOR_LIST
 --------------------

-The old code looks at the `num` field to decide whether is LIST_ is null or not.
+The old code looks at the `num` field to decide whether a LIST_ is null or not.
 That is not ok: the code should look at the `lis` field.
 These fields may not have the same size.
 This define corrects that.